StrangeQwarq/ff5-multi-chaos/README.txt

 they have fairly low latency.
 If the host wants to participate in the game, they will also need to setup the client.

-Whenever a player connects one of the four buttons will populate with their player and character name.
+Whenever a player connects, one of the four buttons will populate with their player and character name.
 Clicking the button will forcefully disconnect that player.

 Below the buttons is a checkbox labeled "Fewer Battles".
 When checked the